|Subscribe | What is RSS|

 Entrance Fees waived during Martin Luther King Holiday

-Many people have made resolutions to spend more quality time with loved ones and to get outdoors and unplug in 2013.
+Many people have made resolutions to unplug and spend more quality time with loved ones in 2014.
 There's no better place than a national park to help keep those resolutions.
-Parks offer superb recreational opportunities, making them perfect places to enjoy our beautiful land, history, and culture, and nurture a healthy lifestyle.
+Parks offer superb recreational opportunities, making them perfect places to enjoy our beautiful land, history, and culture, and nurture a healthy lifestyle, while also spending time with loved ones.

-The Monument offers an opportunity to explore American Indian culture and the natural resources of the tallgrass prairie.
 Established by Congress in 1937 to protect the historic pipestone quarries, the site is considered sacred by many American Indians.
 Spanning centuries of use, American Indians continue to quarry pipestone which they carve into sacred pipes.
+The Monument offers a perfect opportunity to explore American Indian culture and view all the natural resources of the tallgrass prairie.

 Superintendent Glen Livermont encourages everyone to take advantage of the fee free opportunity and visit the Monument to celebrate the Martin Luther King Holiday.
-"Stopping by the monument in the winter time gives visitors new perspective on this valued local resource.
 Visitors should dress warmly as they enjoy the wildlife and natural areas of the prairie from the trails.
 Bring a camera and send us your photos!
-Winter photography can be extremely enjoyable."
+The winter season offers fantastic photographic opportunities of the prairie and wildlife.

-To learn more about visiting the Pipestone National Monument, visit the park's web site at www.nps.gov/pipe or to learn more about the fee-free weekends in national parks around the country, go to https://www.nps.gov/findapark/feefreeparks.htm Contact the Park Ranger at 507-825-5464 ext.
+To learn more about visiting the Pipestone National Monument, visit the park's web site at www.nps.gov/pipe or to learn more about the fee-free weekends in national parks around the country, go to https://www.nps.gov/findapark/feefreeparks.htm Contact a Monument Park Ranger at 507-825-5464 ext.
 214 or email at e-mail us